 Crotona Nature Center

 The City acquired the property that now comprises Crotona Park from Andrew Bathgate as part of the consolidation of the Bronx parks system in 1888.
-In 1914, designers fortified Indian Lake with concrete edges to improve its use for ice-skating and erected a wooden warming-hut on the edge of the lake.
-During the 1930s, however, the hut was replaced with the current concrete structure that houses the Nature Center.
-Open only occasionally, this building housed a row and paddle boat concessionaire.
+In 1914, designers fortified Indian Lake with concrete edges to improve its use for ice skating and erected a wooden warming hut on the edge of the lake.
+During the 1930s, the hut was replaced with the current structure that housed a row and paddle boat concession.

-The Nature Center sponsors and creates activities that give children a feeling of connection with the outdoors.
+The Nature Center hosts activities that give children a feeling of connection with the outdoors.
 Nature walks, fish and bird identification, and summer camps allow young visitors to enjoy the landscape in an immediate physical way, while developing an appreciation and respect for natural life.
-Camps and schools run programs in conjunction with the center, keeping the schedule full and the facility a vital addition to Crotona Park.
+Camps and schools run programs in conjunction with the center.

 Directions to Crotona Park